Music in Deep South USA

 From beach side music to jam-packed juke joints, Alabama has it all.
 Visit Florence, home of W. C. Handy, The Father of the Blues.
 In nearby Muscle Shoals tour FAME recording studios where superstars made this southern town the "Hit Recording Capital of the World".
 In Birmingham you can dance to live music downtown or go to a neighbourhood juke joint.
 The Hank Williams museum in Montgomery honours the country superstar.
 Alabama's coast features downtown concerts in Mobile while Gulf Shores has beach bars and music festivals next to the ocean.

-Music in Georgia
+Music in Kentucky

 Music in Louisiana